National Law University, Odisha: Postgraduate

 NLUO offers a 1 year long L.L.M course in Corporate & Commercial Law and Constitutional Law and has an intake of 50 students divided 25 each for the streams.
 Out of the 25 in each stream 03 are reserved for SC, 2 for ST, 1 for specially abled persons, 2 for NRI and 1 for foreign nationals respectively.

 Rankings

-National Law University Odisha was ranked ninth in 2022 by India Today.
-It ranked 25 in India in the National Institutional Ranking Framework (NIRF) law ranking in 2022.
+National Law University Odisha was ranked 7th in 2024 by India Today.
+It ranked 9th in India in the National Institutional Ranking Framework (NIRF) law ranking in 2024.

 Student life

 Social Media Committee

 The Social Media Committee looks over and manages all the official social media handles of the university.

+NLUO has its official pages on many popular social media sites such as Instagram, Facebook etc.

+NLUO also has its official YouTube channel with thousands of subscribers.

+Fests, Cultural & Other Activities

+NLUO conducts many activities, fests for the fun and leisure of its students and other people.

+Like many other colleges and universities every year NLUO also conducts its own flagship Cultural fest named as KAIRAAN, which is a grand and successful event attended by many people of adjoining places & institutions as well.

 International Maritime Arbitration Moot

 Since 2014, NLUO has been conducting the NLUO International Maritime Arbitration Moot Court Competition (IMAM), a flagship event of The Moot Society (TMS) of NLUO.
 It is India's first International Maritime Law Moot with a special focus on International Commercial Arbitration.

 The 5th edition of IMAM was organised by The Moot Court Society [TMS] in association with Eastern Book Company/ SCC Online Web Edition in March–April 2018.
 24 teams from across the took part in this competition.

+Dr. Ram Manohar Lohiya National Law University, Lucknow won the 10th National Law University Odisha Bose & Mitra & Co.
+International Maritime Arbitration Moot 2023 and ILS Law College Pune bagging the citations for the Runner’s up, Best Written Submissions and Best Oralist (Nachiket Kulkarni).